 No matter how enthusiastic you are about your new partner, do not mix the plans and agreements with each other.
 The terminology that goes beyond that scope should be critically addressed.
 To avoid an imagination that could infer that the rights would be extended more broadly than the original purpose.
 The same applies to the options.
 To be justified, its realization should be in some way realistic.
 If the artist accepts an option that goes beyond the resources and willingness of the partner, their whole career may be at risk.

-Mixed-type contracts can also pose problems in very good relationships.
+Mixed-type contracts can also pose problems – even with a functioning relationships.
 The management agreement between the parties may work flawlessly, but the prospective cooperation in production precipitates.
 If the agreement is principally in the exclusive domain, the productive parts may also be considered as exclusive.
 In such an imbalance, the management party hardly hesitates to withdraw from the production side of the plot, but if the disputes for some reason will arise, the contract and its contents will certainly have to interpret.
 Although some of the examples in this article are far-fetched, it is sensitive to keep contracts apart – even for your own peace of mind.
 When the obsolete parts of any cooperation are easily removed, it is easier to plan the future.

 The purpose of this article is not to comment on how the artist should organize their background organization and business.
 The purpose of this article is to demonstrate the significance of copyright.
 It is as important to understand that they are not identical in all areas of activity.
 The artist’s business plan tends to live and transfer.
 A joint business plan and related agreements should safeguard the position of all the involved so that it is able to focus on the essentials.
 If the parties have chosen a cooperating model in which, for example, the other party to the contract carries out both the artist management and the actual booking, each task has to be the subject to a different contract.
 If the management decides to abandon the booking, or booking the management, this part can be terminated and continue with what the remaining cooperation is going to be.
 If the artist’s record company and the music publisher are the same, these issues should not be agreed upon in one agreement only.
 If such a crazy situation has happened, a special attention must be paid to the publishing rights.
 Particular attention must be paid to the artist’s ability to change the record company or even to terminate the agreement.
 If the publishing rights are tied to the recording agreement, the publishing part of the agreement should also be terminated to that extent.
 Consequently, only those songs that are recorded by the artist during the term is then included in the publisher’s domain.
 All the new songs cannot then be included in the catalog.